-Many people never go a day without a voice in their head doubting their choices, abilities, or behavior.
-Some people hear that same negative self-talk in their head when it comes to money or finances.
+Many people never go a day without a voice in their heads doubting their choices, abilities, or behaviors.
+Some people hear that same negative self-talk in their heads when it comes to money or finances.
 Do you ever feel like the words in your mind about saving or spending or investing are a negative nag?
 A glass-half-full observer in your mind who never seems to let up?
 If that voice is a part of your day have you considered if critical, negative self-talk is robbing you of a better financial future?

 And if you are fortunate enough to not struggle with negative thoughts about money, what if you’re married to someone who battles the inner critic?

-At our house, I (Scott) am the one who worries and has negative self-talk in our relationship.
-Bethany doesn’t seem to hear the same critical thoughts in her head as I do.
+At our house, I (Megan) am the one who worries and has negative self-talk in our relationship.
+Taylor doesn’t seem to hear the same critical thoughts in his head as I do.

-Bethany and I encounter a lot of people with negative self-talk about money.
-When we speak to large groups several people afterwards end up saying something like, “I’m so bad with money.
+We encounter a lot of people with negative self-talk about money.
+When we speak to large groups several people afterward end up saying something like, “I’m so bad with money.
 I don’t know anything about money.
 I’m a loser when it comes to money.
 I don’t have a finance degree.
 We’ve made so many mistakes we will never get money right.”

 So negative money talk banging around inside your head can ruin your ability to head in the right direction with your relationship and your money.